 - If your power door locks were unlocked, Remote Start will automatically lock the doors. - The park lights will turn on and remain on during Remote Start mode. - For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode.

-• The engine can be started times (two 15 minutes cycles) with the RKE transmitter.
-However, the ignition switch must be cycled by pushing the START/ STOP button twice (or the ignition switch must be cycled to the ON/RUN position).
+• The engine can be started two consecutive 15-minute cycles with the RKE transmitter.
+However, the ignition switch must be turned to the ON/RUN position.

 To Enter The Vehicle After Remote Start